Degree Details

 Degree Requirements

-If you want to earn your initial license in middle or high school mathematics teaching in Massachusetts, consider BU Wheelock’s Master of Arts in Teaching (MAT) in Mathematics Education.
-You will develop your pedagogical content knowledge, mathematical knowledge for teaching, and tools and techniques for creating an equitable classroom that supports all students.
-You’ll also leave the program prepared to receive your initial license to teach mathematics in middle or high schools.
+Begin a rewarding career inspiring middle or high school students.
+Earn your master of arts in teaching mathematics in as little as one year (plus a summer semester).
+The master’s in teaching (MAT) degree in mathematics education will develop your pedagogical skills and advanced mathematical knowledge for teaching.
+You’ll come away with all the tools and techniques for creating a classroom that supports all students.
+You’ll also be prepared to receive your initial math teacher certification license to teach in middle or high schools.

 • Mathematics teacher